FOREX-Euro falls vs dlr on profit-taking; Greek talks eyed

 The reading was the highest in three months, however, and was a slight improvement on the 48.7 final figure for the December index.

-The dollar edged higher versus a basket of currencies to 80.342, moving away from a two-week low of 79.99 hit earlier in the session.
-(Additional reporting by Jessica Mortimer)
+The dollar edged higher versus a basket of currencies to 80.382, moving away from a two-week low of 79.99 hit earlier in the session.

+Against the yen, the dollar rose 0.1 percent at 77.18 yen , hovering near the top end of the 76.30 yen to 77.342 yen range seen so far in January.
+(Editing by Catherine Evans)

 DUBAI, Feb 12 Gulf stock markets could move higher on Sunday, fuelled by a strong rebound in oil prices last week and sentiment on global exchanges that is generally positive.